andrearufo/slim-starter-pack/README.md

 ### Create a new table in the database

-We recommend using Phinx migrations via `php vendor / bin / PHINX created MyNewMigration`, where instead of `MyNewMigration` you may use a something more verbose like `CreateModulesTable`.
+We recommend using Phinx migrations via `php vendor/bin/phinx create MyNewMigration`, where instead of `MyNewMigration` you may use a something more verbose like `CreateModulesTable`.

 This will generate a file in the _db/migrations_ folder.
-After you modify the file with the table structure, run `php files vendor / bin / PHINX migrated -and development` and the script will create the table and its setup.
+After you modify the file with the table structure, run `php vendor/bin/phinx migrat -e development` and the script will create the table and its setup.

+## How to

+### Send an email

+Under costruction...

 ## Roadmap

-* Under costruction
+Under costruction